rrwick/Basecalling-comparison/README.md

 My last recommendation, Chiron v0.3, is more complicated.
 Its pre-Nanopolish assembly accuracy is outstanding, and it also had the best post-Nanopolish (methylation-aware) assembly, though only by a small margin.
 It may therefore be the best choice when assembly accuracy is paramount.
 However, Chiron is much slower than Albacore and only a viable option if you have a powerful GPU to accelerate the process.
 Even with powerful GPUs, basecalling an entire MinION run could take a very long time.
 I would therefore only recommend Chiron to users with a small volume of reads.

 Scrappie raw v1.3.0 (rgr_r94, rgrgr_r94 and rnnrf_r94 models) also did quite well and had the highest read accuracy.
-However, Scrappie is a research product, labelled as a 'technology demonstrator' and lacks nice features present in Albacore, such as FASTQ output and barcode demultiplexing.
+However, Scrappie is a research product, labelled as a 'technology demonstrator' and lacks nice features present in Albacore, such as fastq output and barcode demultiplexing.
 I therefore think Albacore is a better choice for most users.
 Nanonet and DeepNano should probably be avoided, but I'm happy to revisit them if they are updated.

-### Nanopolish
+### Polishing

 Anyone interested in maximising assembly accuracy should be using Nanopolish.
 It improved all assemblies and took most up to about 99.9% (with the methylation-aware option).
 If you only care about assembly identity, Nanopolish makes your basecaller choice relatively unimportant.

-Interestingly, Nanopolish may have some competition in the near future.
-ONT recently announced [Medaka](https://github.com/nanoporetech/medaka), a new consensus tool.
-In its current form, it operates on basecalled reads, not signal-level data like Nanopolish.
+While Medaka does not improve assemblies as well as Nanopolish, it operates on basecalled reads and requires only a fasta/fastq file, not the raw fast5 files.
+It may therefore be the best choice for assembly polishing when raw reads are not available.
 However, [the 'Future directions' section of Medaka's documentation](https://nanoporetech.github.io/medaka/future.html) indicates that signal-level processing may be in its future.
 Furthermore, Medaka uses neural networks, unlike Nanopolish's HMMs.
 The authors suggest that just as neural networks have outperformed HMMs in basecallers, they will also prove superior in consensus algorithms.
 Watch this space!

 ### Future work

 My future work is easy: trying new versions and new basecallers as they are released and adding them to this analysis.
 Check back occasionally for new data!
 The much harder task lies with the basecaller authors: reducing systematic error.

-As it currently stands, systematic basecalling errors lead to residual errors in assemblies.
-Nanopolish mitigates this issue but does not eliminate it.
-This makes it hard to recommend an ONT-only approach for many types of genomics where accuracy matters (read more in [our paper on this topic](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000132)).
-If and when systematic error can be eliminated, ONT-only assemblies will approach 100% accuracy, and then ONT will be a true alternative to Illumina.
+In my opinion, low consensus accuracy is ONT sequencing's biggest issue and the one area where PacBio still has a distinct advantage.
+It makes it hard to recommend an ONT-only approach for many types of genomics where accuracy matters (read more in [our paper on this topic](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000132)).
+One approach to improving consensus accuracy is with polishing tools such as Nanopolish and Medaka.
+Even better would be for the problem to be solved in the basecallers themselves: reads with a truly random error profile could yield exact consensus sequences.
+Either way, if and when assemblies approach 100% accuracy, ONT will be a true alternative to Illumina.

 Did I miss anything important?
 Can you shed any light on oddities that I couldn't explain?
 Please let me know through the [issue tracker](https://github.com/rrwick/Basecalling-comparison/issues)!